GSI Outdoors Bugaboo Frypan

 Sea to Summit X-Pan

-- Handles fold down for transport
+- Compact stainless-steel handles fold up for use and down for transport

 The Sea to Summit X-pan is a remarkable product.
 It’s made of hard-anodized 6063 aluminum, which is both lightweight and very durable.
 It resists scratches from metal utensils and abrasive scrubbers, and it’s built to last a long time if you take care of it.